 Look for a stable and strong golf cart that is also lightweight.
 Do check as well if it can be easily folded and fit into your car for easy storage.

 As the name suggests, this type of golf cart is controlled by a small remote control and are capable of moving back and forth as well as turning left and right.
 If you choose to buy a remote-controlled trolley, consider first its safety features and the range of the remote connection to the cart.

-One good advantage of having a remote powered golf cart is that you don’t have to be close to where it is because you can control it even from a short distance.
+One good advantage of having a remotely powered golf cart is that you don’t have to be close to where it is because you can control it even from a short distance.

-No, this type of golf cart is not remote controlled.
-Actually, it almost has the same capacity as with the remote powered golf cart except that you don’t have a remote control to control its movements.
+No, this type of golf cart is not remotely controlled.
+Actually, it almost has the same capacity as with the remotely powered golf cart except that you don’t have a remote control to control its movements.
 You simply have to press its button to let it go forward or backward.

 Advanced electric carts come in with an advanced feature wherein you can instruct it to move ahead 10 to 30 yards ahead.
 They almost have the same size as with remote carts but are less expensive.